-It should also be noted that the APRA investment aligns with the County's ARPA strategy to invest one-time funds to buy-down future costs.
+The ARPA investment aligns with the County's ARPA strategy to invest one-time funds to buy-down future costs.
 The need to address the existing facility conditions will not go away and will likely only increase in cost over time.
 This is a unique opportunity to develop multi-level government and public-private collaboration to enhance services to the community.

-Staff is actively evaluating additional opportunities to reduce the project funding gap, including, but not limited to: additional capital fund allocations, partner contributions, an increase in medical examination fees (File 19-774), on-site parking revenues, sub-lease, use of reserves, and cost reduction opportunities.
+Any project cost reductions or increases in revenue from the project are expected to be applied to reduce the County's overall bonding for the project.
+Reductions and revenue increase may come from: value engineering, partner contributions, an increase in medical examination fees (File 19-774), on-site parking revenues, sub-lease, use of reserves, and cost reduction opportunities.